 2. Lofoten Islands

 Majestic in the morning, magical at night.
-This is how I describe the big arm-shaped Lofoten Islands.
+This is how we describe the big arm-shaped Lofoten Islands.
 Since it is close to the Arctic Ocean, it is the best place for the family to try the Norwegian local food made of seafood and lamb.

 During summer, go around and try the beaches of white sand or enjoy the heavenly view of the many mountain peaks that point towards the Arctic sky like church pinnacles.
-The kids can also spend a day visiting traditional villages filled with fishermen and artists,or they can take time learning about history at the Lofotr Viking Museum.
+The kids can also spend a day visiting traditional villages filled with fishermen and artists or, they can take time learning about history at the Lofotr Viking Museum.

 The colorful wooden houses on the foot of the hill that reaches out to the sea make this place so vibrant and lively.
 Surrounded by mountains and fjords, including Sognefjord, Bergen is one of the most visited places in Norway.
-Adding to its wonder and historical past is the medieval Hanseatic wharf of Bryggen, which is also a UNESCO World Heritage site.
+Adding to its wonder and historical past is the medieval Hanseatic wharf of Bryggen, which is also a UNESCO World Heritage Site.

 Who wouldn’t want to see the natural kaleidoscope of light of the north?
 All of us, the kids not exempted, really wish to see the world-famous northern lights.
 If you want to take the family to a northern light getaway, then it better be in Tromsø.
 That is not all!

 This major cultural hub in the Arctic circle offers a multitude of things to do and see – visit the Polaria Centre, the Polar Museum, and the local Mack brewery.
 While on a cruise and you’re lucky, you can also spot some whales or you can opt to camp with the entire family while waiting for the midnight sun.